flaneurette/Emergency-USB-Kit/README.md

 > Goal: have emergency access to computer services for at least **5 years continuously** (extreme long and persistent situation)

+> Due to copyrights and so on, I cannot add all software in this repo.
+Please download ISOs yourself. (always get the latest anyway)

 ### Requirements

 - 2 x USB SLC/MLC stick, or 4 x TLC/QLC USB sticks